BIM for Data Centres

 Both the models and the data from these construction projects will be accessible long after the project is over, in a form much easier to find and analyse than a series of 2D drawings.

-DCT Group provides full specialist (VDC) virtual design and construction services, delivered by an experienced in-house team of professionals with trade and engineering backgrounds.
+DCT provide full specialist (VDC) virtual design and construction services, delivered by an experienced in-house team of professionals with trade and engineering backgrounds.
 We specialise in Hyperscale and Enterprise Data Centre Solutions that are delivered faster, leaner & smarter.

 Established on the principle of knowledge-based solutions, we have grown to become one of the leading and most trusted global digital companies in our sector.
 We are currently providing VDC project management services on Data Centre projects across several European countries, equating to over 200MW.